 I mean, if you are stopped in the US, you will never have the option to resolve things that very day in front of a judge.
 The difference in cost for a fine in Mexico versus the US is dramatically lower as well.

 At various times, the local police will be out in force, pulling people over left and right.
 Maybe you rolled through this same stop sign a hundred times before, just like everyone.
 Maybe they stopped you while letting dozens of locals drive by doing the very same thing.
 Doesn’t matter.
 As an officer in Phoenix once told me, “I can’t stop everyone, but I got you.”

 Do they stop the person who looks likely to be able to pay the fine, rather that the guy driving the 30 year old car missing a window with 10 pesos in the gas tank?
 I would.

 For good or bad, Rocky Point has changed.
 Some of what is most attractive about being here has always been the sense of freedom, of having less rules to follow.
 That still is the case.
 Mostly.
 For example, I never thought smoking in a bar would be outlawed as it is in the States, but now it is applied religiously.

 And don’t drive drunk.
 You used to be able to get away with it easily.
 As everywhere, better (and safer for everyone) to take a cab or let someone else drive.

-The local Comandante of the Police Force, Marcos a Preciado V, has published a flyer with contact information to report a case of police abuse arriving from a traffic stop.
+The local Comandante of the Police Force published a flyer with contact information to report a case of police abuse from a traffic stop.

 The point here is ‘official complaint’.
-Comandante Preciado pointed out that he needs an official complaint to do anything for a bad situation that you may be involved in.
-The phone number and email address provided here will get you in touch directly with the Comandante.
-Call 638 388 0423 or email at email@example.com.
+There needs to bean official complaint to do anything for a bad situation that you may be involved in.
+Call 638 388 0423 or email at firstname.lastname@example.org.